 The tentacles whipped me through the house.
 I careened around a corner, and my head made contact with the wall.
 I blacked out to the sound of the little girl’s laughter.

 I hung suspended in that darkness as something warm and wet ran down my face.
 An all-too-familiar voice called my name from what seemed a long distance.

 “Thannnner!
 Thannnner!
 Get up, Thanner,” the voice said.

 I opened my eyes, or rather, I tried to.
-They were sticky and tough to open.
-My left one watered badly.
-Black ichor had run down into my eye from a gash in my forehead when it smacked into the wall.
+They were sticky and tough to open, and my left one watered badly.
+Black ichor ran down from the gash in my forehead, where it had smacked into the wall.

 I sat up, head throbbing.
-I wiped my eyes and blinked several times in an attempt to clear them.
+I wiped my eyes and blinked several times to clear them.
 Hypnos’ voice spoke to me again, cutting through the ache in my head.